 So much in our lives is affected by the food we consume and the amount of sleep we register each night.
 To give your body a fighting chance against co-occurring disorders, especially if you’re taking medication to limit symptoms, it’s important that you steer clear of potentially damaging ingredients.
 Even small amounts of artificial sugars can make a big difference, and can negatively affect how easy your co-occurring disorders are to manage.

 It’s also important that you take the time to get sufficient sleep every night.
 Because of how accessible technology is in our lives, we often find ourselves surfing the internet, flipping between television channels or browsing through items on our phones, instead of heading off to bed.
-We find it often helps to set parameters for your end-of-day activities, that include turning off all technology in anticipation of winding down for the evening.
+We find it often helps to set parameters for your end-of-day activities, which include turning off all technology in anticipation of winding down for the evening.

-3. Celebrate the victories.
+3. Celebrate the victories

 Take time during your day to celebrate the small victories.
 Especially when you’re battling co-occurring disorders, the small victories can make all the difference.
 Maybe you have successfully managed to avoid substances for a certain period of time.
 Maybe you’ve found a new way to manage symptoms, or you’ve noticed medication begin to take effect.
-No matter the good news, large or small, take time out of your day to appreciate your own resolve, and don’t be afraid to celebrate in your own unique (healthy) way.
+No matter the good news, large or small, take time out of your day to appreciate your own resolve and don’t be afraid to celebrate in your own unique (healthy) way.

-4. Understand that you’re not alone.
+4. Understand that you’re not alone

 Get the help you need to manage your co-occurring disorders